tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 to regularly update.
 When working with crystallographic structure factors in ISOLDE, every change to the atomic coordinates, B-factors or occupancies triggers an automatic recalculation of structure factors, maps and R-factors.
-A running summary of the current R-factors is provide in the status bar at bottom right.
+A running summary of the current R-factors is provided in the status bar at bottom right.

 Interacting with the model